unilincoln/ICT-Policies/Acceptable Use Policy.rst

 These devices include laptops, mobile (smart) phones, tablets, iPods, PDAs, memory sticks and cards, CDs, DVDs, Blu-ray Discs and other types of storage media available or become available in the future.

-**Note:** University staff using laptops, memory sticks, tablets or other portable media or devices to store Personal or Confidential data (see section 3.1.10 for definition) MUST ensure they are strongly encrypted.
+**Note:** University staff using laptops, memory sticks, tablets or other portable media or devices to store Personal or Confidential data (see section 3.1.10 for definition) *must* ensure they are strongly encrypted.
 See section 7.2.3 below for full details.

 Use of Mobiles, Laptops, Tablets and Portable Storage
 -----------------------------------------------------